 If you find an error (CSS bugs, 404 error, wrong results, etc), write us!

 We only store your submission (URL to analyse, your IP, timestamp and our result).
 For the feedback, if you gave any, we also store the same information.
-We use the private API of urlscan.io , so any link submitted will not be publicly shared on the urlscan.io website.
+We use the public API of urlscan.io .